 - Has a quick treatment option (Invisalign Express) for some cases

 Because it is removable for eating and cleaning your teeth, it allows you to keep eating all your favorite foods, including many banned while eating braces, such as pizza, chewing gum, and popcorn.
 It also means you are less likely to suffer an increase in periodontal disease, which can come along with the challenges of cleaning traditional braces.

 Invisalign uses the same basic principle that traditional braces use to move your teeth: gentle pressure causes your bones to reshape around your teeth, allowing your teeth to move into their desired position.

 However, instead of metal wires and brackets that are glued to your teeth, Invisalign uses clear, durable, BPA-free plastic aligners that gently push your teeth into position.

 At your first appointment, we will take a digital image of your teeth.
+This includes detailed images from our Planmeca ProMax CBCT.
 A computer program then designs the proper sequence for moving your teeth into position.
 This sequence is sent to the manufacturer, who creates your aligners, which takes a few weeks.
 When they are ready, we will fit your first aligner.
 You wear each aligner for about two weeks, then switch to a new one.
 When you reach the last aligner, your teeth will be straight.